 Family Health Insurance Policy

-In contrary to the floater plan, the Family Health Plan includes one insurance policy for each member of the family.
+In contrary to the floater plan, the family health insurance includes one insurance policy for each member of the family.
 However, these are bought together and may have the same sum assured.
-Let’s say the sum assured is Rs.
-2 lakhs, for each policy.
-In this case, the total sum assured for all four policies would amount to Rs.
-8 lakh.
-It is akin to buying four separate ‘Individual’ plans together.

 The key difference lies in the sum assured by the insurance policy.
 Continuing with the above example, if you buy the Family Health Insurance policy that assures a sum of Rs.
 2 lakh, then each member of your family would be entitled to be reimbursed a maximum amount of Rs.
 2 lakh if the need arises.